-The second point shows just how much newspaper archives can help you in discovering your family tree.
+The second point shows just how much newspaper archives can help you to discover your family tree.
 Not only that but newspaper archives may be the only account for an event in the life of your ancestors.

 But do I recommend Genealogy Bank?

-Yes I definitely do recommend this site.
+Yes I definitely do recommend Genealogy Bank.
 These two points proof how valuable a resource that it can be to discovering your ancestors and telling their story.

 Thank You and Please Leave A Comment

-I hope you enjoyed this post reviewing the Genealogy Bank and what it can offer you for your family history research.
-If you think that this post will be helpful then please share it with friends and family using the social media buttons below.
+I hope you enjoyed this post giving my Genealogy Bank Review and showing you what it can offer you for your family history research.
+If you think that this post will be helpful then please share with friends and family using the social media buttons below.